 Before you can insert a citation, you have to add sources to your bibliography.
 A literature management software such as Zotero, EndNote, or Mendeley is highly recommended.
 If you are using a literature management software, you can automatically get the full reference needed for the citation by adding the file to the software or by entering the article’s Digital Object Identifier (DOI).
 To add a reference using Microsoft Word’s referencing, under the ‘References’ tab, select the preferred citation style (we recommend APA style) and press the ‘Citations’ button to manually add the reference.
 In your References section, use the “Insert Bibliography” button to automatically add a bibliography.

-Figure 1.6 Example of Mendeley
+Figure 1.6 Example of Zotero

 Inserting a citation